PUQ-sp-z-o-o/WHMCS-Module-Proxmox-KVM/doc/Admin Area/configurable-option-backupssnapshots.md

 We use the WHMCS standard and add the sign "|" to describe the individual options.
 The convention presented in our guide must be followed on the left side of the sign.
 To the right of the sign "|" we give the name that will be displayed in the views for the user (admin, client)

-<p class="callout warning">It is very important to enter the names of the options precisely, because they are also used to define the settings and any mistakes or typos will prevent the correct operation of the entire ordering process and starting the virtual machine.</p>
+>It is very important to enter the names of the options precisely, because they are also used to define the settings and any mistakes or typos will prevent the correct operation of the entire ordering process and starting the virtual machine.

 #### Backup definitions